CloudClub-uoft/GuessTheLocation/README.md

 ## Local Development
 1. Clone this repository
 2. `cd GuessTheLocation`
-3. `npm i` to install dependencies
+3. `cd server && npm i` to install dependencies for the server directory
-4. `cd server`
-5. `npm run dev`.
+4. `npm run dev`.
 You should get message `Server listening on 3001`
-6. Open a new terminal and run `cd GuessTheLocation/client`
+5. Open a new terminal and run `cd GuessTheLocation/client`
+6. Run `npm i` to install dependencies for the client directory
 7. `npm start`
 8. Navigate to `localhost:3000`, you should see "Hello from server!" message displayed
    1. Note: you should also see the message when navigating to `localhost:3001/api`